ucn

 └─────────────┘

-• No language servers - tree-sitter does the parsing, no compilation needed
+• No language servers, no compilation - tree-sitter does the analysis without building the project.

 npm install -g ucn # Node.js 20+